Dolby Laboratories (NYSE:DLB) Updates FY 2022 Earnings Guidance

 Dolby Laboratories (NYSE:DLB) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $3.520-$4.020 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.940.
 The company issued revenue guidance of $1.34 billion-$1.40 billion, compared to the consensus revenue estimate of $1.37 billion.Dolby Laboratories also updated its Q1 2022 guidance to $0.980-$1.130 EPS.

-Several research firms recently issued reports on DLB.
-Colliers Securities restated a buy rating on shares of Dolby Laboratories in a research report on Wednesday, November 17th.
-Barrington Research restated a buy rating and set a $114.00 price objective on shares of Dolby Laboratories in a research report on Thursday, November 18th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $101.67.
+Several equities research analysts have recently weighed in on the stock.
+Colliers Securities reissued a buy rating on shares of Dolby Laboratories in a research note on Wednesday, November 17th.
+Barrington Research reissued a buy rating and issued a $114.00 target price on shares of Dolby Laboratories in a research note on Thursday, November 18th.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $101.67.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 8th.
-Stockholders of record on Tuesday, November 30th will be paid a $0.25 dividend.
-This is a positive change from Dolby Laboratories’s previous quarterly dividend of $0.22.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 8th.
+Shareholders of record on Tuesday, November 30th will be issued a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a yield of 1.19%.
+This is a boost from Dolby Laboratories’s previous quarterly dividend of $0.22.
 The ex-dividend date of this dividend is Monday, November 29th.
-This represents a $1.00 annualized dividend and a dividend yield of 1.16%.
-Dolby Laboratories’s dividend payout ratio (DPR) is presently 29.63%.
+Dolby Laboratories’s dividend payout ratio is presently 29.63%.

-In related news, CMO Todd Pendleton sold 4,235 shares of Dolby Laboratories stock in a transaction that occurred on Tuesday, August 31st.
-The shares were sold at an average price of $98.62, for a total value of $417,655.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, SVP Steven E. Forshay sold 1,708 shares of Dolby Laboratories stock in a transaction that occurred on Monday, August 30th.
-The stock was sold at an average price of $100.52, for a total transaction of $171,688.16.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 94,401 shares of company stock valued at $8,615,095.
-Insiders own 37.30% of the company’s stock.
+In other Dolby Laboratories news, CEO Kevin J. Yeaman sold 29,457 shares of the stock in a transaction dated Tuesday, October 12th.
+The shares were sold at an average price of $87.53, for a total transaction of $2,578,371.21.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Over the last quarter, insiders have sold 88,458 shares of company stock worth $8,025,751.
+37.30% of the stock is owned by company insiders.

 About Dolby Laboratories